Did you know that some common household items that most of us use every day can contain very dangerous chemicals and toxins?

 Fortunately, as consumers become more aware of the hazards of the chemicals found in these products, plant-based substitutes are becoming easier to find and afford.

-I started by switching out my soap and deodorant.
-Next, I found less toxic shampoos, nail polish, and finally found a good brand of makeup.
+I started by switching out my soap, toothpaste, and deodorant.
+Next, I found less toxic shampoo, nail polish, and finally found a good brand of makeup.

 Bottom Line On Reducing Toxins In Your Life